simplesamlphp/simplesamlphp-module-oidc/docs/6-oidc-upgrade.md

   future major version may switch the getters to fall back to the spec defaults.)
   DCR is also opt-in (disabled by default), so unless you enable it, nothing changes for your deployment.
+- Support for the `ui_locales` parameter on the authorization and end session endpoints (previously ignored).
+The parameter carries the End-User's preferred UI languages as a space-separated list of BCP47 language tags, ordered by preference.
+The most preferred requested language which is also available in SimpleSAMLphp (per the `language.available` config option) is used to render the screens shown during the flow.
+On the authorization endpoint, where the login page and consent are rendered by SimpleSAMLphp in subsequent requests, this is done via the standard SimpleSAMLphp language cookie (the same mechanism as when the user picks a language on any SimpleSAMLphp page); to avoid a client-supplied parameter silently overwriting a persistent, instance-wide preference, an already present language cookie (an explicit choice the user made) is not overridden.
+On the end session endpoint, the logout page is rendered directly in the requested language, without setting the language cookie.
+Matching includes a fallback to the primary language subtag (for example, requested `fr-CA` matches available `fr`).
+Per specification this is
+best-effort: if none of the requested languages are available, the parameter is ignored without raising an error.
+The available languages are also advertised in the OP discovery metadata via the `ui_locales_supported` claim (as BCP47 language tags).
+Note: use the canonical SimpleSAMLphp locale codes in `language.available` (for example `pt_BR` and `zh_TW`); the deprecated codes (`pt-br`, `zh-tw`), which SimpleSAMLphp itself warns against, are not fully supported by `ui_locales` on the authorization endpoint, because the language cookie is validated against the raw configured codes.
 - Logging has been improved for authentication flows.
 It should now be easier to find information about what went wrong by looking at the relevant log entries.